FThompsonBrowes/FT_devsite/_projects/Tableau_API d2.md

 Build the filter that all dashboards will use.
 This will be the same data field that all workbooks share and has been added as a filter to all the sheets of your Tableau Workbooks.
 It is also possible to use more than one filter.

 **Simple Filter:**

 The below code uses a data field "selGoC" in the Tableau Workbooks.
-This is a terrible name if you're not the person who made this visual! *(it was supposed to be short for Select Government of Canada as a project funder)*.
+This is a terrible name if you're not the person who made this visual!
+See the markdown in the code below for how to update the label for your website filter.

 ```java
   /*This line renames the Tableau data field from "selGoC" in the workbook to use "Funding Source" as the name of the filter on the website.*/